 If kids could have their way, most would eliminate veggies – or anything remotely healthy – from their diets and fill up on sweets and starches.
 Parents know that little ones need to eat their vegetables in order to grow up big and strong – but picky eaters aren’t convinced.
-Try these seven recipes, from breakfast food to desserts, that make feeding your kids veggies a cinch!
+Try these seven hidden vegetable recipes for picky eaters, from breakfast food to desserts, that make feeding your kids veggies a cinch!

 With this recipe from Weelicious, you can turn the breakfast staple into a fun and funky-colored dish using detoxifying beets.
 Drizzle your favorite syrup on top and you’ve got a delectable dish!